snewell4/simpleth/docs/source/Club.rst

 :members: addresses of all member accounts, includes all who have applied

-:name: name of the club string can not be immutable (I could change to bytes32) DOES THIS WORK AND SHOW UP AS A NOTICE?
+:name: name of the club